 The Americas: Another car hire mecca, there’s no better way to travel across Canada, down the Oregon Coast, through Mexico and into Central & South America.
 There’s no shortage of good roads, cheap rentals or roadside mechanics in North America, but these may dwindle as you get further south.

-The Middle East: Many countries in this part of the world have fantastic roads, cheap car hire and cheap petrol.
+The Middle East: Many countries in this part of the world have fantastic roads, cheap car rentals, and cheap petrol.
 We rented a car during our time in Jordan and in Lebanon.
 It’s a great way to see small countries.
 Many people are afraid to travel to the Middle East, but we felt 100% while we were there and the locals were great at helping with directions.

 - Us with our little rental car in Lebanon